Get the highlights in your inbox every week.

-If freedom, privacy, and the open source way are your main motivators, you'll want to check out Jami.
-It's an official GNU package, licensed under GPLv3, and takes its commitments to security and free and open source software very seriously.
+An official GNU package, Jami is licensed under the GPLv3, and takes its commitments to security and free and open source software very seriously.
 Communications are secured by end-to-end encryption with authentication using RSA/AES/DTLS/SRTP technologies and X.509 certificates.

 Audio and video calls are made through the Jami app, available for GNU/Linux, Windows, and MacOS desktops and Android and iOS mobile devices.
 You can communicate using either a unique user ID (which the Jami app randomly generates the first time it's launched) or over SIP.
 You can use your ID and SIP in parallel, switching between protocols as needed, but you must register your ID on the blockchain before it can be used to make or receive communications.

 Jami's features include teleconferencing, media sharing, and text messaging.
 For more information about Jami, access its source code repository, and its FAQ answers many questions about using the system.

 Riot is not just a video-conferencing solution—it's team-management software with integrated group video/voice chat communications.
 Communication (including voice and video conferencing, file sharing, notifications, and project reminders) happens in dedicated "rooms" that can be organized by topic, team, event, etc. Anything shared in a room is persistently stored with access governed by that room's confidentially settings.
 A cool feature is that you can use Riot to communicate with people using other collaboration tools—including IRC, Slack, Twitter, SMS, and Gitter.